Bringing the Science of Reading Home - Ready4K®

 Creative phonics instruction at home

 Kids can also explore this summative aspect of literacy in entirely new ways at home without commonly used instructional tools.
-For example, they can:
+Take a look at these family-friendly literacy tips that fit well into routines even on busy school nights:

-• Build words out of letters they cut from a magazine or find on street signs.
+• Parents can build words out of letters they cut from a magazine or find on street signs.

-• Practice writing letters and making their sounds as they use a finger to “write” them on a rug or a parents’ arm at bedtime.
+• Families can help students practice writing letters and making their sounds as they use a finger to “write” them on a rug or a parent’s arm at bedtime.

-• Write words on a steamy bathroom mirror as they watch their mouth form each sound.
+• Adults can also guide children to write words on a steamy bathroom mirror as they watch their mouths form each sound.

-Bringing phonics into the home environment not only builds upon learning happening in the classroom, but it also helps kids connect it to a familiar, meaningful and comfortable context.
-This empowers kids to then discover the power of their burgeoning skills in real-world ways, such as:
+Bringing phonics into the home environment not only builds upon learning happening in the classroom, but it also helps kids connect it to a familiar, meaningful, and comfortable context.
+This balanced literacy development between school and home empowers kids to then discover the power of their burgeoning skills in real-world ways, such as:

 • Helping write out grocery lists using sounds and letters they’ve learned.